 Section 45 Transfer to another Post or Duty

-(1) The Pastor may only be transferred to another post or general church task on application or with his consent.
+(1) The Pastor may only be transferred to another post or general Church task on application or with his consent.

-(2) As a rule the period of service of the Pastor in one congregation shall be a minimum of six years.
-Six months notice should be given prior to an intended change.
+(2) As a rule, the period of service of the Pastor in one congregation shall be a minimum of six years.
+Six months’ notice should be given prior to an intended change.
 The Bishop or a Dean, delegated thereto by him, shall discuss the continuation of the Pastor’s service, if he has already served in the same congregation for eight years.

-(3) A Pastor who has been given a general church task may be transferred in terms of section 49.
+(3) A Pastor who has been given a general Church task may be transferred in terms of Section 49.

 (4) The period served as Pastor coll. may be added to the minimum period referred to under paragraph (2), if this was served in the same congregation.